jcholder-thoughtworks/ray_tracer_challenge/JOURNAL.md

 Dang again.
 If I'd realized that operator overloading would have been so easy I would have lead with that instead of bothering with intermediate functions.

 Seeing all these operations that include the W component of the example tuples and hoping that my W-less Vector struct doesn't cause me problems in regards to this later.

+Successful physics implementation!
+Go me!

+Okay, Rust only has the two float types and the book says I won't need the higher precisions of f64 (just look at EPSILON) so I won't bother templating that.